antisedativ/soundControl/readme.md

 # Sound Control on Key Press

-This Python script allows you to control the sound (mute/unmute) of a specific program by pressing certain keys.
-It can be useful, for example, when you want to quickly mute a program without switching to it.
+This Python script enables you to control the sound (mute/unmute) of a specific program by pressing certain keys.
+It can be handy, for example, when you need to quickly mute a program without switching to it.

 ## How it Works